 As you can see below, it made a big difference to the runtime of the pipeline as well.

-Live CI/CD for serverless SQL pools demo
+Update about CI/CD for serverless SQL pools demos

 I hope this post about CI/CD for Azure Synapse Analytics serverless SQL pools using Azure DevOps has given some of you inspiration.
 Because I am aware that it is an issue for a few people.